codevshl/iHEART_OPTUM_STRATETHON_s4/README.md

   * [x] `Hospitalization` (risks of unwanted incidents) .
     - Cross verifies the possible heart disease in the first step.
-    - Can be monetised for making predictions if the user isn't using our organisation's services.
+    - Can be monetised for making predictions if the user isn't using our organisation's services (in-app purchases)
     - Provide member users with the free prediction of possible heart disease and a premium feature for the classification of heart disease using our model.

 ### Second phase of webapp rollout